ninjaaron/lazycli/README.rst

 - All parameters with defaults become optional arguments.
 - ``*args`` arguments will translate into variadic arguments at the command line as well. *There can always be zero of them.*
-- Parameters with boolean default values are treated as flags and don't accept additional arguments.
+- Parameters with boolean default values are treated as boolean flags and don't accept arguments.
+- Short versions of flags are generated automatically from the first letter of the parameter.
-- A ``.run`` function is tacked on to the ``cp`` function which triggers argument parsing applies the results to ``cp``. ``cp`` itself is unaltered and can be called elsewhere if desired.
+- A ``.run`` function is tacked on to the ``cp`` function which triggers argument parsing applies the results to ``cp``.
+The ``cp`` function itself is unaltered and can be called elsewhere if desired.

 I'm not entirely sure how useful this last point is, since script entry-point functions tend not to be very general-purpose, but, eh, who